Media in Longmont, Colorado

 Longmont is a center of media in north-central Colorado.
 The following is a list of media outlets based in the city.

 Print

 Newspapers

-The Longmont Leader is the local, daily newspaper.
+The Longmont Leader was a local news website operating from 2020 to 2024.

 The Longmont Times-Call while bearing the city's name is published from Boulder and is operated by Alden Global Capital of New York City.

 Radio

 Longmont is in the Denver-Boulder radio market.
 Local listeners can also receive the signal of radio stations broadcasting from nearby communities including Centennial, Fort Collins, Greeley, Greenwood Village, and Loveland.

 The following is a list of radio stations that broadcast from and/or are licensed to Longmont.